-- 3 At least one spare CD player with batteries and one spare CD must be available for candidates taking the exam where CD players are used. - 4 If a language laboratory is used, the seating arrangements must comply with the regulations contained in JCQ's Instructions for conducting exams.
-Candidates must complete the whole test in the laboratory including reading and writing sections as they must have access to the listening material for the duration of the exam. - 5 In accordance with JCQ's Instructions for conducting exams all notices should be posted and warnings given to candidates.
+- 3 At least one spare CD player with batteries and one spare CD must be available for candidates taking the exam where CD players are used. - If a language laboratory is used, the seating arrangements must comply with the regulations contained in JCQ's Instructions for Conducting Examinations.
+Candidates must complete the whole test in the laboratory including reading and writing sections as they must have access to the listening material for the duration of the exam. - 5 In accordance with JCQ's Instructions for Conducting Examinations, all notices should be posted and warnings given to candidates.